SSGrasland/Modeling-Hurricane-Impact-on-Florida-Real-Estate-Value-/README.md

 |-- README.md <- The top-level README for reviewers of this project
 └ - environment.yml <- Environment used in this project

-### Reproduction
-All data used in this project is available in the data folder.
-The data can be processed using the notebooks in numerical order.
-The environment used is available as a .yml file.

-#### Downloading the Data
-###### NOAA
-If you would like to download the data from the original source please visit the [Climate Data Online Search](https://www.ncei.noaa.gov/cdo-web/search?datasetid=GHCND).
-And set the boxes as follows:
-- Select Weather Observation Type/Dataset: Daily Summaries
-- Select Date Range: Use the date of the hurricane you would like to look at (i. e.
-Ian 9/28/2022 to 9/29/2022)
-- Search For: States
-- Enter a Search Term: Florida
-Then add the dataset to cart and checkout.
-Download as CSV and adjust dates.
-Unders Station Detail check Geographic Location and Select Datatypes of AWND and WSF2.
-Then submit the order and receive it to your email.
-###### Zillow
-If you would like to download the data from the original source please visit [Zillow’s Housing Data](https://www.zillow.com/research/data/).
-Under the Home Values section can be downloaded the three datasets used for this project, please assure to select city:
-- ZHVI All Homes- Top Tier Times Series ($)
-- ZHVI All Homes - Bottom Tier Times Series ($)
-- ZHVI All Homes (SFR, condo, Co-op) - Times Series, Smoothed, Seasonally Adjusted ($)

-## Libraries
-**Pandas**: Python Data Analysis Library
-**NumPy**: For working with arrays
-**Matplotlib**: For visualization
-**Seaborn**: For visualization
-**SHAP**: Used to explain output of machine learning models
-**Scikit Learn**: For machine learning
-**Scipy**: For scientific and mathematical problems
-**XGBoost**: Optimized distributed gradient boosting library
-**Geopy**: Used for locating addresses from coordinates

 ## Contact Me
 Thank you for checking out my GitHub if you have any further questions please contact me at samgrasland@gmail.com!